apache/fury-site/docs/object-serialization/java/core-api.md

 ```

 When xlang bytes cross languages, every peer must register the same type identity and compatible
 field metadata.
-The shared rules live in [Xlang](../xlang/index.md), and the Java-specific
+The shared rules live in [Cross-Language Interoperability](../xlang.md), and the Java-specific
 interoperability requirements are covered below.

 ## Use Native Serialization For Java-Only Traffic